The Stranger (album)

+In 2008, The Stranger was inducted into the Grammy Hall of Fame.

 Background

 Before The Stranger, Billy Joel was on the verge of being dropped by his record label Columbia Records.
-After the unexpected success of Joel's second album, Piano Man, his subsequent albums were commercially disappointing.
+After the unexpected success of Joel's second album, Piano Man (1973), his subsequent albums were commercially disappointing.
 Turnstiles, Joel's 1976 release, had peaked at only number 122 on the Billboard 200 chart.

 By 1976, Joel had formed a reliable touring band, consisting of Doug Stegmeyer on bass, Liberty DeVitto on drums and Richie Cannata on saxophone, flute, clarinet and organ.
 Joel grew to appreciate this group of musicians, finding that they had a high-energy, rough-around-the-edges feel that he hoped to capture in his studio recordings.
 Joel had mostly worked with session players for his first three studio albums, which contained only scattered contributions from his own backup musicians, and strongly disliked the polished sound of these albums.
 During the production of Turnstiles, his fourth album, Joel initially worked with veteran producer Jim Guercio, who had him work with members of Elton John's band; dissatisfied with the results, Joel instead opted to self-produce the album and record with his own touring band.
 Joel was likewise set on recording his fifth studio album with this band.
 Having written some new material for the record, Joel sought a producer who could cultivate his desired style.
 Joel, a longtime fan of the Beatles, initially looked to famed Beatles producer George Martin.
 But after meeting with Joel, Martin expressed interest in producing the album, but did not want to use Joel's band, wishing instead to bring in session players.
 Joel, however, was adamant in his desire to record with his own band and declined Martin's offer.
-Ultimately, Joel turned to Phil Ramone, a veteran New York City sound engineer and record producer who had recently worked with Paul Simon, another singer-songwriter, on Simon's album Still Crazy After All These Years.
+Ultimately, Joel turned to Phil Ramone, a veteran New York City sound engineer and record producer who had recently worked with Paul Simon, another singer-songwriter, on Simon's album Still Crazy After All These Years (1975).
 According to Joel, he and Ramone met with each other at Fontana di Trevi, an Italian restaurant near Carnegie Hall, where Joel had been playing at the time.
 The restaurant would go on to inspire the setting of "Scenes from an Italian Restaurant", a song on The Stranger.
 According to Joel, Ramone expressed an appreciation for Joel's band and their energy, and understood the reasoning behind Joel's attitude towards recording, which ultimately led Joel to choose Ramone as the producer for his next album.